ChandanNarasimhamurthy/ChandanNarasimhamurthy/README.md

 Hi 👋, I'm Chandan N<br>
-A Professional Technical Service Specialist with expertise in Solar Energy Products like Inverters, Optimizers and Batteries at SolarEdge Technologies, Bangalore, India (🇮🇳).<br>
+Electrical and Electronics Engineer with professional experience in Power electronics and Solar technology at SolarEdge.
+Proven ability to Troubleshoot and resolve technical issues with Renewable Energy products like Solar Inverters, Batteries, and Backup systems. <br>
+Seeking to apply practical skills and a strong academic foundation in an engineering role at a leading company.<br>

 🔹 Passionate about Embedded Systems. <br>
 🔹 Proficient in C Programming, C++, Embedded C, and Embedded Firmware. <br>
 🔹 Enthusiastic about continuous learning and innovation. <br>